haroldwongms/openshift-containerplatform/README.md

 ### Metrics and logging

-To display metrics and logs, you need to logon to OpenShift ( https://publicDNSname:8443 ) go into the logging project, click on the Kubana route and accept the SSL exception in your brower, then do the same with the Hawkster metrics route in the openshift-infra project.
+To display metrics and logs, you need to logon to OpenShift ( https://publicDNSname:8443 ) go into the logging project, click on the Kubana route and accept the SSL exception in your browser, then do the same with the Hawkster metrics route in the openshift-infra project.

 ### Creation of additional users